jldupont/pygcloud/feature_policy.md

 # Policing Infrastructure

 `pygcloud` supports policing of infrastructure deployments.
+It can perform this function by inspecting the services listed for deployment in the `service group(s)`.

 # Some Use-Cases